-Before we discuss Peruvian street food, we have to discuss Peruvian cuisine.
+Before we discuss Peruvian street food, we have to first explore the broader context of Peruvian cuisine.
 Peruvian cuisine is one of the best in the world.
 Lima—the country’s capital, is one of the world’s best food cities.
 Two restaurants in Lima, Peru are consistently ranked as two of the top-10 best restaurants in the world.
-According to the annually released, “World’s Best 50 Restaurants” list—the restaurants Central and Maido ranked in spots #6 and #10 on the 2019 World’s Best 50 Restaurants list, respectively.
+According to the annually released, “World’s Best 50 Restaurants” list—the restaurants Central and Maido ranked in spots #2 and #11 on the 2022 World’s Best 50 Restaurants list, respectively.

 What are Anticuchos?